getsentry/snuba/README.md

 #### project

+#### sample

+Sample is a numeric value.
+If it is < 1, then it is interpreted to mean "read this percentage of rows". eg.

+    "sample": 0.5

+Will read 50% of all rows.

+If it is > 1, it means "read up to this number of rows", eg.

+    "sample": 1000

+Will read 1000 rows maximum, and then return a result.

+Note that sampling does not do any adjustment/correction of aggregates. so if you do a count() with 10% sampling, you should multiply the results by 10 to get an approximate value for the 'real' count.
+For sample > 1 you cannot do this adjustment as there is no way to tell what percentage of rows were read.
+For other aggregations like uniq(), min(), max(), there is no adjustment you can do, the results will simply deviate more and more from the real value in an unpredictable way as the sampling rate approaches 0.

+Queries with sampling are stable.
+Ie the same query with the same sampling factor over the same data should consistently return the exact same result.

 ### Issues / Groups

 Snuba provides a magic column `issue` that can be used to group events by issue.